All Topics, Blessing, Prosperity, Sacrifice, Visionaries 8

-(Harbinger) Several years ago, the Lord spoke to me from Isaiah 45, where God says, “I will give you the treasures of darkness and wealth stored in secret places.”
+(Harbinger) Some years ago, I found myself intrigued by Isaiah 45, where God says, “I will give you the treasures of darkness and wealth stored in secret places.”
 This text is rich with meaning.
 In fact, it’s transformational!
 Even before reading our text, I want to mention two ideas that the Holy Spirit suggests from this verse.
 (1) When God says he will “give us the treasures of darkness and wealth stored in secret places,” it means God wants to open your eyes to things that would otherwise remain unseen, so you can claim what would otherwise remain unclaimed.
 (Repeat statement.)

 The world has a long list of fortune-seekers who have pursued the fleeting clouds of a get-rich-quick scheme or hoped to find the magic pill that could transform their life.
 And people have not only sought for physical and material enrichment, for centuries they have sought psychics, spiritists, and cults to appease their spiritual longings.
 Did you know there are over 1000 sacred sites worldwide that people visit by the millions?
 They are lured to these places with the hope of experiencing something transformational.
 Such “holy sites” claim they emanate with a mystical power that people can draw from.
 Other places promise miracles or the ability to alter circumstances.
 For example: